 Tasks include, but are not limited to:

-– Identify the needs of the rapidly changing telecommunication marketplace best addressed by the work programme of Study Group 9, and propose new Questions or updates to existing Questions;
+– identify the needs of the rapidly changing telecommunication marketplace best addressed by the work programme of Study Group 9, and propose new Questions or updates to existing Questions;

-– Nominate, in collaboration with other study groups or standardization bodies, representatives in the steering committees of workshops;
+– nominate, in collaboration with other study groups or standardization bodies, representatives in the steering committees of workshops;

-– Ensure coordination among various standards activities mandated to Study Group 9 and collaboration with other standards bodies;
+– ensure coordination among various standards activities mandated to Study Group 9 and collaboration with other standards bodies;

+– serve as a focal point in Study Group 9 in collaboration with QD/9 for bridging the standardization gap between developing and developed countries based on WTSA Resolution 44;

+– serve as a focal point in Study Group 9 for information and communications technologies, environment, climate change and circular economy based on WTSA Resolution 73;

-serve as a focal point in Study Group 9 for conformance and interoperability testing based on WTSA Resolution 76;
+– serve as a focal point in Study Group 9 for conformance and interoperability testing based on WTSA Resolution 76;

+– serve as a focal point in Study Group 9 for non-radio aspects of international mobile telecommunications based on WTSA Resolution 92;

-– Serve as a focal point in Study Group 9 for terms and definitions, and maintaining related Recommendations;
+– serve as a focal point in Study Group 9 for terms and definitions (WTSA Resolution 67), and maintain Recommendation ITU-T J.1;

-– Maintain Recommendations that are not under the responsibility of other existing Study Group 9 Questions.
+– maintain Recommendations that are not under the responsibility of other existing Study Group 9 Questions.

 An up-to-date status of work under this Question is contained in the Study Group 9 work programme (https://itu.int/ITU-T/workprog/wp_search.aspx?sg=9).